jameslittle230/learning-git/README.md

 - `git branch` to create a new branch where you'll make changes.
 - Change this file.
 - `git add` to add the changes as candidates for a commit
-- `git commit -m "something here` to make the commit
+- `git commit -m "something here"` to make the commit
 - `git push` to push the branch
 - Make a pull request